 What happens when you experience rejection?
 Do you just quit or do you step up and keep pushing through?
 Does rejection help make you a better version of yourself?
-Does rejection make you assess what it is in your life that lead to that moment of rejection?
+Does rejection make you assess what it is in your life that leads to that moment of rejection?
 Perhaps your manuscript was rejected.
 Maybe you didn’t make the band, choir, or team at school.
 Perhaps someone said that you impressed them, but they decided to “go in a different direction.”

 What then?
 What is your next move?
 Are you going to work harder?
 Are you going to practice more?
 Should you devote more time to training and at the gym to perfect your craft that much more?

 Rejection allows us to have some self-reflection.
 Rejection makes us realize that there are always going to be those who are our real competition and that we must step up our game to be competitive with them.
 Rejection allows us to take note and take inventory of things in our life that we can truly improve and perhaps even should.
 Ultimately rejection lets us have some profound self-reflection.